 Based on the results obtained or problems encountered, grantees may propose amendments to the project objectives, milestones or budget.
 Grantees proposing to change the allocation of project resources by more than 20 percent per budget line-item require prior approval by NSERC and must provide NSERC with a revised budget, a rationale for the proposed change(s) and documentation from the partner(s) supporting the proposed change(s).

-For projects of more than one year, the amounts of second and subsequent installments are contingent on a demonstrated need for NSERC funds.
+For projects of more than one year, the amounts of the second and subsequent installments are contingent on a demonstrated need for NSERC funds.
 The next installment will not be released until the company partner(s) has made its previous year’s contribution(s), re-confirmed its commitment to contribute in the next year and commented on the project’s progress.

 Grantees or companies that have failed to provide the requested feedback on projects may be declared ineligible to apply for, or sponsor, new proposals.